goldendk/ucommerce-experiments/readme.md

 - annotation for methods can vary.
 - Parameters might need annotations.

 There was an issue with getting the correct parameter names in the generated code.
-Adding -paramters to the JVM compiling the module code should fix the issue.
+Adding -parameters to the JVM compiling the module code should fix the issue.
 >https://stackoverflow.com/questions/21455403/how-to-get-method-parameter-names-in-java-8-using-reflection/21455958#21455958